robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 misleading an adversarial observer into predicting a false goal.

 ![alt text 1](docs/overview_figure/overview_deception.png)
 *Figure 1.
-An overview of DPPP.
-On the left side are the factors of deception that our planner uses to generate deceptive behaviors.
-These factors include goal/decoy proximity (top row), goal/decoy alignment (bottom left), and the apparent goal of the agent, as inferred from its movement trend.
+Overview of DPPP.
+The left side shows the deception factors used by the planner, including goal/decoy proximity (top row), goal/decoy alignment (bottom left), and the agent's apparent goal inferred from trajectory trends.
 As shown on the right, an adversary must consider these factors when determining the agent's intentions, while the agent strategically exploits these factors to generate deceptive plans.*

 ## Table of Contents
 - [Overview](#overview)